 For 85 years, since it first opened as a junior high school, “Backus” has been the center for community gatherings of all types.
 During its days as a junior high school, the Auditorium and gym hosted basketball games, proms, baccalaureates, graduations, plays, concerts, guest speakers, lyceums, cooking classes sponsored by the Daily Journal, talent shows, pageants, Border Concerts, community gatherings and dinners.
 In 2002, its school days ended, the 1937 Art Deco building transitioned to the “Backus Community Center” and a new life as a home to community services, arts and cultural programs and youth activities.

-During 2018, almost 60,000 people of all ages visited the building.
-Eighteen tenants lease space in the building providing mental health counseling, chemical dependency counseling, 4-H programming, MN driver license testing, crisis counseling, alternative education for secondary students, public access television broadcasting, services for the homeless, AARP free tax preparation, dance classes, orchestra rehearsal space, Thrivent Financial, and food shelf services.
+During 2019, almost 60,000 people of all ages visited the building.
+Fifteen tenants lease space in the building providing mental health counseling, chemical, 4-H programming, MN driver license testing, crisis counseling, alternative education for secondary students, public access television broadcasting, services for the homeless, AARP free tax preparation, dance classes, orchestra rehearsal space, Thrivent Financial, physical fitness center, and food shelf services.
 The Backus Center is home to Borealis Bards Community Theatre, Northland Art Society, Darcie’s Dance Studio, girls and boys basketball practice and games, Boy Scout Troop 150, a Performing Arts Series, art classes, summer arts programs, high school band/choir concerts, vocal and band music festivals, art exhibits, exercise classes, plays, dinner theatre and special events.